N1904-TF

 The Text-Fabric data model

-In Text-Fabric, the structure of any corpus is represented as a sequence of slots, which define the smallest uniquely adressable linguistic units.
-This database organization, often referred to as tokenization, can be based on any unit: ranging from symbols (e.g., on an Akkadian clay tablets), individual letters (e.g., from the Dead Sea Scrolls, where the text might lack letters and words, or contain unintelligible parts), to individual words.
+In Text-Fabric’s data model, slots play a crucial role by defining the positions where the nodes representing the text are stored.
+The information contained in these slots represents the smallest uniquely addressable linguistic units, often referred to as ‘tokens’.
+These tokens make the text individually searchable and analyzable.
+These information stored in these slots can range from individual symbols (e.g., on an Akkadian clay tablets), or individual letters (e.g., from the Dead Sea Scrolls, where the text might lack letters and words, or contain unintelligible parts), to individual words.
 In this Text-Fabric database, tokenization is based on individual words.
 Therefore, this database uses ‘word’ nodes to fill these slots, which implies that the smallest linguistic unit that can be queried is a ‘word’.
-This approach is logical from both exegetical and linguistic perspectives, particularly since the Nestle 1904 corpus is a synthetic text without incomplete or ‘missing’ words due to damaged manuscripts.
+This approach is logical from both exegetical and linguistic perspectives, particularly since the Nestle 1904 corpus is a synthetic text without incomplete or missing words due to damaged manuscripts.

 Features

-In Text-Fabric, the concept of ‘feature’ refers to the mapping of a node (e.g., the ‘word’ node) to its associated attributes with their values (e.g. in case of the ‘word’ node: the text itself and other details like grammatical gender, number or mood).
+In Text-Fabric, the concept of ‘feature’ refers to the mapping of a node (e.g., the ‘word’ node) to its associated attributes with their values (e.g. for a ‘word’ node: the text itself and other details like grammatical gender).
 Each node types like ‘word’, ‘wg’ (word groups), ‘sentence’, or ‘verse’ in this dataset has its own set of associated ‘features’ providing additional information specific to that nodetype.

 Since this Text-Fabric database contains well over 50 features, four listings are provided, each based on a different types of grouping in order to provide a structured overview: